elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

     bgtz t0, loop     # 3.
 If t0 > 0, go back to 'loop'
 ```

 * In the first line: `li t0, 10`, `li` stands for "Load Immediate", that is, we load a register with a value given immediately in the code (not a value from memory).
-The first argument, `t0`, is the *destination register*, and the second value is the value we want to put there.
+The first operand, `t0`, is the *destination register*, and the second value is the value we want to put there.

 * The second line is just a "label".
-When compiled, every instruction will be at a specific address in memory and the label, "loop" in this case, will be translated to that address.
+When compiled, every instruction will be at a specific address in memory and the label, "loop" in this case, will be translated to that the address that the next instruction starts at.

 * On the third line, `addi t0, t0, -2`, `addi` stands for "Add Immediate".
 Again, "immediate" means that the value that we want to add to the source register is given directly in the instruction.
-The first argument is, again, the *destination register*.
-The second argument is the *source register*, and the third argument is the value we want to add to the source register and put in the destination register.
+The first operand is, again, the *destination register*.
+The second operand is the *source register*, and the third operand is the value we want to add to the source register and put in the destination register.
 Note that there is no "Subtract Immediate" instruction, because adding `-x` to a register is the same as subtracting `x`.

 * Finally, on the fourth line: `bgtz t0, loop`, `bgtz` stands for "Branch if Greater Than Zero".
-The first argument is the register we want to check, and the second argument is the label (address) we want to jump to if the value of that register is greater than zero.
+The first operand is the register we want to check, and the second operand is the label (address) we want to jump to if the value of that register is greater than zero.

 ## Pseudo Instructions and Machine Code